Oral Health

 Hormonal Changes

-Women are at higher risk for gum infections due to hormonal changes that occur throughout their lives.
+Women are at higher risk for gum infections due to hormonal fluctuations that occur throughout their lives.
 The two main hormones linked to gum inflammation are estrogen and progesterone.

-There are four major life stages where hormonal changes occur:
+There are four major life stages where these changes occur:

 1. Puberty